mehakkhosa/pipemania-ai-solver/README.md

   - Internal board representation for dynamic puzzle solving.
   - Modular design for handling various pipe configurations.
 - **Efficient Search**:
-  - Utilized search algorithms such as A* to find the optimal solution. (even though I tried other algorithms but A* worked the best)
+  - Utilized search algorithms such as A* to find the optimal solution.
+(I tried other algorithms but A* worked the best)

 ## My Contributions
 1. Developed: